LaswitchTech/core/README.md

 ![Version](https://img.shields.io/github/v/release/LaswitchTech/core?label=Version&style=for-the-badge)

 ## Description
-The `Core` package is a collection of classes that provide the basic functionality for the Laswitch Core Framework.
+The `Core` package is a collection of classes that provide the basic functionality for the LaswitchTech Core Framework.
 The classes are designed to be extended and used in other projects.
 Additional `Core` packages can be added to extend the functionality of the framework.

 ## License
 This software is distributed under the [MIT](LICENSE) license.